eloqute/api_v2/README.md

  - `npx sequelize migration:generate --name NAME_FOR_YOUR_MIGRATION` to generate a new migration.
  - `npx sequelize seeder:generate --name NAME_FOR_YOUR_MIGRATION` to generate a new seed.
  - `scripts/import $BOOKS_DB_URL $CONTENT_DB_URL $DATABASE_URL` to import book content from a legacy API db dump
- - `scripts/generate_seeds $DATABASE_URL` to regenerate the dev/test seeds from a populated database
+ - `scripts/generate_seeds $DATABASE_URL` to regenerate the dev/test seeds from a populated database (you shoudn't need to do this unless we have to reimport the content in the future).

+## To deploy:

+- `git push heroku main`
+- you might need to `heroku run npm run migrate` and/or `heroku run npm run seed` if you've added migrations or seeds.

+To populate the production db from a legay DB dump you need to use `heroku config` to get the production $DATABASE_URL, then run `SSL_MODE=true scripts/import $BOOKS_DB_URL $CONTENT_DB_URL $PRODUCTION_DB_URL` *on your local machine* passing this database url.
+This way, we don't need to upload the sqlite files somewhere online for heroku to get at them.
+Note that you need to set the `SSL_MODE` environment variable!

  Any questions, ask Tim!